 - The functions of sleep

-Programs in biopsychology are available at the bachelor's, master's and doctoral degree levels.
-Majoring in biopsychology, you study animal behavior, learning, personality theory, physiological psychology, genetics and biochemistry.
-Statistics, research methods and laboratory courses in experimental psychology are also typically part of undergraduate programs.
-When you graduate, you may pursue a master's degree or doctoral program in fields including clinical psychology and behavioral neuroscience.
+Programs in biopsychology are available at the bachelor's, master's, and doctoral degree levels.
+When majoring in biopsychology, students generally study animal behavior, learning, personality theory, physiological psychology, genetics, and biochemistry.
+Coursework in anatomy and physiology, statistics, research methods, and laboratory courses in experimental psychology are also typically part of undergraduate programs.
+When you graduate, you may pursue a master's degree or doctoral program in fields such as clinical psychology and behavioral neuroscience.

 Most graduate biopsychology programs are Ph.D. programs that feature varied areas of specialization.
-As a graduate student, your advanced coursework may include developmental biopsychology, cognition and neuroscience.
-Training in a variety of research methods and techniques prepares you for opportunities to participate in experiments at your university's research institutes.
+As a graduate student, your advanced coursework may include developmental biopsychology, cognition, and neuroscience.
+Training in a variety of research methods and techniques can prepare you for opportunities to participate in experiments at your university's research institutes.

 Your studies in biopsychology can lead to careers in universities, pharmaceutical companies, and government agencies.
 Many research and clinical positions require you to hold a doctorate.
 With clinical psychology training, you may work with patients in rehabilitation facilities and hospitals, focusing on the relationship between brain and behavior as a clinical neuropsychologist.
 Research-oriented careers include pharmaceutical researcher and neuroscientist.